 A suicidal bet, certainly, but it pays off!
 After ten laps, Johansson is eighth.
 The Swede gains another couple of positions until Nigel Mansell makes his infamous pitstop, followed by a nervous breakdown.
 Johansson finds himself running third but the last laps are very painful.
 His tires are so worn out that the rim is showing and he barely makes it to the finish line because he just runs out of fuel!

-Racing a car that’s three seconds off the pace, Stefan Johansson snatches the last spot on the podium!
-This is one of the greatest achievements in Formula 1, the Onyx garage erupts.
-Ten years after its foundation, the British team has just shown to everyone else that it can interfere in the battle of the F1 Goliaths.
+Stefan Johansson snatches the last spot on the podium racing with a car that’s three seconds off the pace!
+This is one of the greatest achievements in Formula 1.
+And the Onyx garage erupts.
+Ten years after its foundation, the British team has just shown to everyone else that it can interfere in the F1 Goliaths eternal battle.

 But let’s go back to our Onyx, shall we.
 After van Rossem’s departure, the team desperately needs cash and is forced to open its doors to another cuckoo, Peter Monteverdi.
 This rich Swiss car dealer becomes the majority shareholder of the team and hires Gregor Foitek as the first driver.
 Foitek is none other than the son of Monteverdi’s partner and co-shareholder, Karl Foitek.